-Tips and Things To Know Before Visiting Pisa Italy
+Key Tips and Things To Know About Visiting Pisa Italy

 Thinking of visiting the tiny Tuscan town of Pisa?
 Most people visit on a day trip from Florence, drawn by Pisa's calling card, the mysterious Leaning Tower of Pisa.

 If you need to check the Leaning Tower off your Italy bucket list, here's a quick guide to 19 tips and important things to know before visiting Pisa.
 Pisa isn't just about the (overrated) Leaning Tower.

 There's actually quite a lot of amazing cultural things to see and do in Pisa, for art and history lovers.
 This guide will help you have an efficient day trip and avoid making mistakes in Pisa.

 For starters, Pisa's Field of Miracles has a fantastic array of Romanesque, Medieval, and Early Renaissance art and architecture.
 The town itself is picturesque with a nice city museum, elegant piazzas, and pretty churches.

 Here's everything you need to know about traveling to and visiting Pisa, to plan and make the most out of your day trip.